PseudoDevs/IamGhost/abmd2.md

-Last updated: 2024-04-10 00:48:45
+Last updated: 2024-04-10 00:49:18
-Random Quote: The most beautiful woman in the world has urgent need of my axe.  -  Victarion Greyjoy.
+Random Quote: Secrets are worth more than silver or sapphires.  -  Varys